shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Silber took a shot at Shank, hitting him in the leg.
 His leg gushed out blood, but Shank didn’t pay any attention to it.

 He lunged at Silber, knocking him down.
-Shank pulled out three separate swords, and buried them deep into the grooves between Silber’s platings.
+Shank pulled out three separate swords and buried them deep into the grooves between Silber’s platings.
 Sparks flew out as Silber’s limbs failed.

 Silber dropped his gun onto his foot, which was the only functioning limb he had left.
 He lifted his leg and pointed the gun straight at Shank’s chest, and remote activated the trigger.
 The bullet tore through Shank, echoing as it flew off into the distance.